EQUI-VOCAL: Synthesizing Queries for Compositional Video Events from Limited User Interactions [Technical Report]: Introduction

 In this paper, we present \textbf{\system} (\Cref{fig:system_teaser}), a system that addresses the above challenge by synthesizing declarative queries on behalf of users from a small number of labeled video segments.
 Put another way, \system \textbf{E}volves \textbf{Q}ueries for \textbf{U}sers \textbf{I}teratively and is part of our larger \textbf{VOCAL} system~\cite{DBLP:conf/cidr/DaumZHBHKCW22}.
 In our example, a user provides as few as two positive and ten negative examples containing the event of interest (see \Cref{sec:evaluation}). \system then synthesizes a declarative query and executes it on the remaining large pool of video data to identify other examples of the desired event.
-The source code of \system is available at~\cite{equivocal}.

 \system supports users' search for complex events without requiring any specific domain knowledge, with limited effort, and without requiring precise declarative specifications or sketches.
 Similar to other systems, we use the insight that while most user queries are new and unseen, they are usually composed of known, previously seen atoms.
 Computer vision models for common atoms already exist such as objects (e.g.,~``car'', ``backpack'') and their spatial and semantic relationships (e.g.,~``left of'', ``holding'').
 Formally, such a composition of visual scenes is referred to as a scene graph in the computer vision community~\cite{DBLP:journals/ijcv/KrishnaZGJHKCKL17,ji2020action} and was developed from its cognitive grounding in human perception~\cite{zacks2001perceiving,kurby2008segmentation,biederman1987recognition}.
 Key to \system's contribution is to encapsulate spatio-temporal scene graphs in its data model and use them to define a query language.
 A spatio-temporal scene graph conceptualizes the contents of a video as a sequence of graphs, each graph representing a single video frame.
 Each graph contains vertices, which represent objects in the frame; edges represent the relationships between those objects.
 Each object can possess a set of attributes that describe its properties (e.g., ``red'', ``leather''). \system extracts relevant data from each video using user-provided functions: i.e.,~pre-existing detectors and classifiers; it synthesizes queries as a composition of extracted scene graph atoms.
 We show that \system's data model and query language, both based on the relational model, can express a variety of compositional queries.